Pictured with Walt Disney is Joan Marett, Gamma Chi-Cal State, Long Beach, the first ever Peter Pan character at Disneyland.

 Former diplomat and United States Ambassador to Algeria.

 Gretchen P. Purcell, MD, Ph.D., Upsilon-Stanford

 The first woman to graduate with MD and PhD degrees in medical informatics, a multi-disciplinary field that addresses problems in information management in biology and medicine.
 In August 2006, she began as an assistant professor of surgery and Biomedical Informatics at Vanderbilt, after completing a pediatric surgery fellowship at Pittsburgh Children's Hospital.

 Former Chief Financial Officer and current Chief Executive Officer of Opentable, Inc.

 First female president of Mississippi University of Women.

 The daughter of William Jennings Bryan, Ruth Bryan Owen became a member of the Seventy-first Congress in 1929 (as Florida's first woman elected to Congress), and was re-elected to the Seventy-second Congress in 1931.
-In 1933 President Franklin D. Roosevelt appointed her Minister to Denmark; she was the first woman to represent the United States in so high a diplomatic post.
+In 1933 President Franklin D. Roosevelt appointed her Minister to Denmark; she was the first woman appointed as a United States Ambassador.